vitaly-t/pg-monitor/README.md

 };
 ```

-The notification occurs for every single line that appears on the screen, so you can
+The notification occurs for every single line of text that appears on the screen, so you can
 maintain a log file with exactly the same content.

 #### msg